 $ curl -u user:pass -d status='Tweeting from the shell' http://twitter.com/statuses/update.xml

 -u user:pass argument sets the login and password to use for authentication.
-If you don't wish your password to be saved in the shell history, omit the
+If you don't want your password to be saved in the shell history, omit the

 :pass part and curl will prompt you for the password as it tries to authenticate.
 Oh, and while we are at shell history, another way to omit password from being saved in the history is to start the command with a space!
 For example,